A note on the maximal rank: Comparison

-The first example is given by the Grassmannian $Gr(\bP^1,\bP^3)$ which is a hypersurface.
-By Proposition \ref{X-iper} we have that $r_{max}=2$ while the results in \cite{BT} cannot be applied since the variety itself is a hypersurface.
-But this is actually a trivial result since elements of $\bigwedge^2\mathbb{C}^4$ are skew-symmetric matrices.

-The second example is a defective case, the well known $\sigma_3(Gr(\mathbb{P}^2, \mathbb{P}^6))$ (cf. \cite{Sch, AOP}).
+The case of $Gr(\bP^1,\bP^3)$ is trivial since elements of $\bigwedge^2\mathbb{C}^4$ are skew-symmetric matrices.
+The second example is a defective case, the well known $\sigma_3(Gr(\mathbb{P}^2, \mathbb{P}^6))$ (cf. \cite{Sch} and \cite[Section 5]{AOP}).
 The maximum skew-symmetric rank of a point belonging to $\sigma_3(Gr(\mathbb{P}^2, \mathbb{P}^6))$ is 3, so our main theorem shows that the maximum skew-symmetric rank of a point in $\mathbb{P}(\bigwedge^3\mathbb{C}^7)$ is the generic one, i.e. 4.
 Indeed in \cite{ABMM} it is shown that the maximum rank is actually 4.
-This is an example that shows the sharpness of our result (remark that \cite[Thm.6, p.
-3]{BT} in this case provides a bound of 5).
+This is an example that shows the sharpness of our result (remark that \cite[Theorem 6, p.
+3]{BT} in this case provides a bound of 7, while \cite[Theorem 3.9, p.
+118]{BHMT} gives $6$).

-The next Grassmann varieties such that a secant variety is a hypersurface are $Gr(\bP^7,\bP^{16})$ and $Gr(\bP^8,\bP^{16})$ but here we are not able to apply our result since the $X$-rank are unknown and difficult to compute since in both cases the generic rank is $g=334$.
-No other Grassmann varieties occurred in the computation.

-Assuming that the conjecture on defectiveness of Grassmannians is reliable, the other Grassmannian varieties at which our result can be applied are the ones for which $\left(\binom{n}{k} - 1 \right ) / (k(n-k)+1)$ is an integer.